 ~ Sophie from Solo Sophie ~

 I’m not a big ‘collector’.
 I never have been.
 However, when I first saw this postcard of the Eiffel Tower, from back when it was the highest man made structure in the world, I knew I had to buy it!
 This is a real life vintage postcard I purchased from the Flea Market at the Marché aux Puces de Saint-Ouen (the Saint-Ouen flea market)- which also happens to be the largest in the world of its’ kind- for just £1.
-It’s the first thing I bought when I moved to Paris for my year abroad and it sits on my desktop, reminding me of all the amazing things I’ve seen and done over the past year.
+It’s the first thing I bought when I decided to look up Europe Travel Deals for my year abroad and it sits on my desktop, reminding me of all the amazing things I’ve seen and done over the past year.

 Colored Masks from Guatemala

 ~ Claire from Claire’s Footsteps ~

 As you stroll down the streets of Guatemalan highland town Chichicastenango, which is the location of Central America’s largest market, you will be graced with stall after stall of brightly coloured masks.
 Some look eerily enticing, some seem plain scary, but they all seem to have a compelling story to tell.

 These masks are still used by indigenous groups during festivals and pageants, and they are said to both drive away malevolent spirits and be a symbol of fertility or a plentiful harvest.
 They are widely found in indigenous villages, and as these are plentiful in the highlands of Guatemala masks can be purchased in many of the local markets as souvenirs.

 They cost around 50 Quetzals ($6.50) and come in lots of sizes.
 So, if you’d like to bring some evil spirit-banishing magic back home with you, make sure to purchase one of these beautifully handcrafted masks!